FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/graph-convolutional-neural-network-and-matrix-factorization.md

 # Introduction

-_When do I use "old-school" ML models like matrix factorization and when do I use graph neural networks?_ \
+_When do I use "old-school" ML models like matrix factorization and when do I use graph neural networks?_

-_Can we do something better than matrix factorization?_ \
+_Can we do something better than matrix factorization?_

 _Why can't we use neural networks?
-What is matrix factorization anyway?_ \
+What is matrix factorization anyway?_

 These are just some of the questions, I get asked whenever I start a recommendation engine project.
 Answering these questions requires a good understanding of both algorithms, which I will try to outline here.
 The usual way to understand the benefit of one algorithm over the other is by trying to prove that one is a special case of the other.

-It can be shown that a Graph Neural Network can be expressed as a matrix factorization problem.
-However, confusingly, this matrix is not easy to interpret in the usual sense.
-Contrary to popular belief matrix factorization (MF) is not "simpler" than a Graph Neural Network nor is the reverse true.
-To make matters worse, the GCN is actually more expensive to train since it takes far for cloud compute than does MF.
-However, I will try to provide some intuition as to when a GCN might be worthwhile to try out.
+While it can be shown that a Graph Neural Network can be expressed as a matrix factorization problem.
+This matrix is not easy to interpret in the usual sense.
+Contrary to popular belief, matrix factorization (MF) is not "simpler" than a Graph Neural Network (nor is the opposite true).
+To make matters worse, the GCN is actually more expensive to train since it takes far more cloud compute than does MF.
+The goal of this article is to provide some intuition as to when a GCN might be worthwhile to try out.

 This article is primarily aimed at data science managers with some background in linear algebra (or not, see next sentence) who may or may not have used a recommendation engine package before.
 Having said that, if you are not comfortable with some proofs I have a key takeaways subsection in each section that should form a good basis for decision making that perhaps other team members can dig deep into.

+# Key Tenets of Linear Algebra and Graphs in Recommendation Engine design
+The key tenets of design come down to the difference between a graph and a matrix.
+The linking between graph theory and linear algebra comes from the fact that ALL graphs come with an adjacency matrix.
+More complex versions of this matrix (degree matrix, random walk graphs) capture more complex properties of the graph.
+Thus you can usually express any theorem in graph theory in matrix form by use of the appropriate matrix.
+1. The Matrix Factorization of the interaction matrix (defined below) is the most commonly used form of matrix factorization.
+Since this matrix is the easiest to interpret.
+2. _Any_ Graph Convolutional Neural Network can be expressed as the factorization of _some_ matrix, this matrix is usually far removed from the interaction matrix and is complex to interpret.
+3. For a given matrix to be factorized, matrix factorization requires fewer parameters and is therefore easier to train.
+4. Graphical structures are easily interpretable even if matrices expressing their behavior are not.

 # Tensor Based Methods
 In this section, I will formulate the recommendation engine problem as a large tensor or matrix that needs to be "factorized".\
 In one of my largest projects in Consulting, I spearheaded the creation of a recommendation engine for a top 5 US retailer.
 This project presented a unique challenge: the scale of the data we were working with was staggering.
 The recommendation engine had to operate on a 3D tensor, made up of products × users × time.
 The sheer size of this tensor required us to think creatively about how to scale and optimize the algorithms.